Section 2506. Flowable Mortar and Foamed Cellular Concrete

 Table 2506.02-1: Fine Aggregate Gradation

 2. It is intended that the sand be a fine sand that will stay in suspension in the mortar to the extent required for proper flow.
-For the Contractor's information, uniformly graded sand in the gradation range shown in Table 2506.02-2 has generally shown good flow characteristics when using the normal amount of fly ash (300 pounds per cubic yard (180 kg/m3)).
-Concrete sand normally does not produce the desired flowability.
+For the Contractor's information, a well graded sand in the gradation range shown in Table 2506.02-2 has generally shown good flow characteristics when using the normal amount of fly ash (300 pounds per cubic yard).
+Concrete sand may require a higher amount of fly ash (400 pounds per cubic yard) and air entrainment to produce the desired flowability.

 Table 2506.02-2: Informational Gradation Limits